 (The image above has turned brighter.
 The tonal value where the mouse is represents the output of 150 which was initially 109 to begin with.
 The values are given in the chart area on the top-left.
 X is the input or captured image’s tonal value and Y is for the output)

 (The image above has turned darker.
-The tonal value where the mouse is represents the output of 115 which was initially 148 to begin with.)
+The tonal value where the mouse represents the output of 115 which was initially 148, to begin with.)

 Brightening the dark areas and darkening the bright areas

 Increasing or raising the left side of the curve (line) and decreasing or lowering the right side of the curve, will give an output where darker shades will appear lighter compared to the original file (input) and lighter shades will appear darker compared to the original file.
 This is also called the inverted-S shaped curve based on its appearance on the chart area.